lunes 31 de agosto de 2009

 Some pictures of after the ceremony:

-I met Daniel in the atrium of the aula magna for cocktails.
-We ran into some Professors and chatted a bit.
+We gathered in the atrium of the aula magna for cocktails.
+Ran into some Professors and chatted a bit.
 It was nice.
-Nazish came later and we all went to dinner.
-And then we went to club Elephant:
+After the schmoozing was the graduation dinner.
+And after that, was the party at club Elephant:

 My 2 first year flatmates.